Color Theory for Outfits: Expert Style Guide 2026

 Trending Colors in 2026

-- Mocha Mousse — Rich, creamy brown with chocolate undertones
+- Mocha Mousse — Rich, creamy brown with deep chocolate undertones

-- Butter Yellow — Soft, optimistic, universally flattering
+- Butter Yellow — Soft, optimistic, and universally flattering

-- Sage Green — Calm, nature-inspired, versatile neutral
+- Sage Green — Calm, nature-inspired, a versatile new neutral

 - Digital Lavender — Soft tech-meets-nature purple

-- Sunset Orange — Warm, energizing, summer essential
+- Sunset Orange — Warm, energizing, a summer essential

 - Too many colors at once — Stick to 3 maximum in one outfit

-- Ignoring undertones — Mixing warm and cool undertones can clash
+- Ignoring undertones — Mixing warm and cool undertones accidentally can clash

-- Not considering skin tone — Some colors wash you out
+- Not considering skin tone — Some colors wash you out, others make you glow

-- Clashing metallics — Stick to one metal family per outfit
+- Clashing metallics — Stick to one metal family (gold or silver) per outfit

 Practical Color Coordination Tips